eguidotti/website/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am PhD student in Finance at the University of Neuchâtel.
 My research interests include empirical asset pricing and market microstructure.
-My research focuses on how microstructure variables affect asset prices and participate in the price formation.
+My research focuses on how microstructure variables affect asset prices and participate in price formation.
 I am also partner at Algo Finance Sagl: a software house startup developing financial algorithms for the asset management industry.

 I have an interdisciplinary background at the intersection of finance, data science, and statistics.
 I work with R and Python, relational databases, cloud computing, and I am passionate about interdisciplinary data science and AI projects.